Karolina Olsson: Life

 During the entire time that she was asleep, Olsson was given two glasses of milk each day.
 Her mother died in 1904, and after this, a maid continued to take care of Olsson and the household.
 Upon the death of her brother in 1907, Olsson began crying hysterically, although she remained in an assumed coma.
 She reportedly did not touch any food that she received during her years in bed, and the family's maid never heard her speaking.

 Olsson awoke on 3 April 1908, 32 years and 42 days after she had first fallen asleep.
 The maid found her crying and jumping on the floor.
 When her surviving brothers arrived, however, she did not recognize them.
 She was very thin and pale, and she showed sensitivity to light during the first few days after awakening.
 She was weak and had difficulty speaking.
 She could still read and write, and she remembered everything that she had learned before she fell asleep.
-Newspaper reporters from all over Europe and the United States travelled to Oknö to interview her, and she and the family went into hiding to avoid the attention.
+Newspaper reporters from all over Europe and the United States travelled to Oknö to interview her, and she and her family went into hiding to avoid the attention.
 She submitted to psychiatric testing in Stockholm and was found to be in full possession of the faculties that she had possessed before she fell asleep.
-At 46 years old, she was described as appearing to be no older than 25.
+She was described as appearing to be no older than 25 at the age of 46.